duoshock/UM-70/Assembly Guide.md

 **Switches**
 - Dismount switch and check for bent pins, straighten the pins with pliers if necessary.
 - Check hot swap socket solder joints.
-- Check a diode on near the switch, it may have got knocked off during handling.
+- Check for diode on near the switch, it may have got knocked off during handling.

 ---